vineetb0901/smule-app-automation/README.md

 **Expectations:**
 - Some MUST have features in your automation solution -
 - Test Case documentation (Including +ve and -ve scenarios)
+- At least 5 most important features from above to be automated(decide which ones are priority features)
 - Not just automation code, proper automation framework
 - Automation report
 - Grouping of tests